What is forecast model

 There are two major global forecast models: GFS and ECMWF, called also Euro.

 Most of the weather sites use only GFS model because its free, while ECMWF must be paid.
-On Windy.tv we use both and you can choose which one you want to use.
+On Windy.com we use both and you can choose which one you want to use.
 We have decided to pay for ECMWF because we consider it much more advanced and precise than a GFS.
-Studies shows, that ECMWF is most accurate forecasting model in the world.
+Studies show, that ECMWF is most accurate forecasting model in the world.

 How the forecast model looks like

 Forecast model is bunch of big computer files in weird data formats.
-We download these files form meteorology agencies on regular basis, whenever new version of files are available.
+We download these files from meteorology agencies on regular basis, whenever new version of files are available.
 Each download is called “update”.
 For example GFS model is updated each 6 hours, while ECMWF is updated each 12 hours.
+See the exact times on following link.

-Forecast model contain numbers, that describe how the earth’s atmosphere will look in next days in each three hours intervals.
+Forecast model contains numbers, that describe how the earth’s atmosphere will look in next days in each three hours intervals.
 Some local models forecast weather even in hourly intervals.

 But computing forecast for each place in the world would be computationally very difficult.
 Therefore model is computed just for some places in the world.
 These places are called “grid” and density of such a grid is called “resolution”.